 Meditation may sound appealing for some teens but for a lot of us, we sit for 5 minutes and want to gouge our eyes out.
 Here are some tips and tools that I used and recommend for teens to utilize in their meditation practice to make it fun.

 1. Find a good meditation playlist

-Ambient music might be nice but often when starting off, you’ll want something more engaging.
-Find interesting guitar instrumentals, piano pieces, instrumental sounds that leave you feeling focused and engaged.
+Ambient music might be nice but often when starting, you’ll want something more engaging.
+Find interesting guitar instrumentals, piano pieces, and instrumental sounds that leave you feeling focused and engaged.

 2. Use breathwork